Kathan99/GroundTruth_AI_Hackathon/README.md

 *   **Issue:** The LLM struggled to read pricing from PDF tables when chunked.
 *   **Solution:** I implemented a "Quick Reference" text-based chapter in the PDF generation script and optimized the chunking strategy (Sliding Window) to ensure the LLM always retrieves the correct price context.

+**Challenge 3: Hybrid Location Resolution**
+*   **Issue:** Users often deny browser geolocation or are far from the store, yet still want store-specific info ("I am in Gurgaon").
+*   **Solution:** I built a **Hybrid Location Engine**.
+It prioritizes precise GPS coordinates if available.
+If not, it falls back to a text-based search, extracting city names from the user's query to find the relevant store context.

+**Challenge 4: Smart User Identification**
+*   **Issue:** Users don't always provide their ID in a structured format (e.g., "My ID is USR-006" vs just "USR-006").
+*   **Solution:** I implemented a **Regex-based Extraction Logic** in the backend.
+It intelligently parses natural language queries to identify User IDs (`USR-\d+`) or Phone Numbers, allowing for a seamless "Guest to Member" transition without rigid command syntax.

+**Challenge 5: Contextual Hallucinations**
+*   **Issue:** The LLM would sometimes invent store hours or offers when the context was missing.
+*   **Solution:** I enforced a strict **"RAG is Truth"** policy in the system prompt and engineered the context manager to explicitly state "Active Offers: None" or "Out of Stock" items, leaving no room for ambiguity.

 ## 6. How to Run

 ### 1. Prerequisites